National ROTC Coverage: 2005 - present

 defend academia, keep fighting Solomon".
 Note: The

-American Council of Trustees and Alumni
+editorial responds to the American Council of Trustees and Alumni

 initiative on the Solomon Amendment by asserting that the government